 Uranium fuel manufacturer BWXT Nuclear Energy Canada Inc. has requested a 10-year licence renewal from the Canadian Nuclear Safety Commission (CNSC) and permission to shift uranium fuel pellet operations from their Toronto facility to Peterborough.
 Public hearings were held in early 2020 with detailed submissions from CELA on behalf of CARN as well as expert reports and hundreds of written and oral interventions from CARN members.
-A decision is anticipated later this year.
+A decision is anticipated in late 2020.

 Media Releases, Legal Submissions